Scientists declare 2 Hawaii volcanoes have stopped erupting

 Lava-viewers in Hawaii Volcanoes National Park enjoyed the added rare marvel of being able to see Mauna Loa’s smaller neighbor, Kilauea, erupting at the same time.

-Kilauea has been erupting since September 2021.
+Kilauea had been erupting since September 2021.
 A 2018 Kilauea eruption destroyed more than 700 residences.

 Mauna Loa lava didn’t pose a threat to any communities, but got within 1.7 miles (2.7 kilometers) of a major highway that connects the east and west sides of the island.